 Each year millions of people pack up their cars and head to a local destination to watch the sky light up and crackle.
 Firework shows are not only a desired destination for families but also for photographers looking to capture that perfect firework photo to add to their portfolio.
-This year we want to help you capture a special photograph by offering you a couple tricks that will prepare you for the beautiful lights in the sky on the Fourth of July.
+We want to help you capture a special photograph by offering you a couple tricks that will prepare you for the beautiful lights on Fourth of July.

 8 Helpful Tips for Firework Photography

 - Make sure to bring a tripod when preparing to photograph fireworks!
 Firework photography requires long exposures and slow shutter speeds.